Trusted American Boat Shipping Services

 American Boat Shipping is Always Ready to Assist You

 Fill out our online quote calculator to see how affordable it is to have your boat transported!

+Whether you need your boat transported with a cradle or trailer, we have an affordable solution that will work for you!
 We also offer free consultations over the phone with one of our boat shipping specialists.

 Even if you’re not having your boat shipped that far, it’s extremely important to secure anything that might shift, open or detach while being moved.

 Things that should be safely stored include antennas, propellers, dinghies, flagstaffs and outriggers.
 If you have any questions about what should be stored, please call us to speak to one of our staff.

 This one is a biggie!
 If you’re having your boat moved from one state to another, the presence of zebra mussels could potentially cause your boat to be impounded.

 Obviously the size or your boat will affect the type of carrier used to transport it, so it’s very important that you have accurate measurements when you speak to a professional boat moving company.